stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 one lounger seemed to couple him vaguely with a heavy box; but he was altogether unknown, and had not been seen before or since.
-He had not visited the telegraph office or received any message so far as could be learned, nor had any message which might justly be considered a notice of the black stone&rsquo;s presence on No. 5508 come through the office for anyone.
+He had not visited the telegraph office or received any message so far as could be learned, nor had any message which might justly be considered a notice of the black stone's presence on No. 5508 come through the office for anyone.
 Naturally Akeley joined with me in conducting these inquiries, and even made a personal trip to Keene to question the people around the station; but his attitude toward the matter was more fatalistic than mine.
 He seemed to find the loss of the box a portentous and menacing fulfilment of inevitable tendencies,